project-gemmi/gemmi/docs/mol.rst

 the original code is stored in columns 72-79 of the HETNAM record.

 Columns 21-22 contain chain names.
-In the wwPDB spec, it's only column 22, but it's common to expand into column 21 when there are too many chains for single-character naming.
-This collides with GROMACS' PDB flavor, which uses custom 4-character residue names in columns 18-21, but that's definitely less popular.
+In the wwPDB spec, it's only column 22, but it's common to expand it into column 21 when there are too many chains for single-character naming.
+This collides with GROMACS' PDB flavor, which uses custom 4-character residue names in columns 18-21, but that flavor is definitely less popular.

 Columns 23-27 contain a sequence ID.
 It consists of a number (columns 23-26) and, optionally, also an insertion code (A-Z) in column 27: